Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation: Experiments

 \subsection{Reactive Pushing under Interventions}

 We start with discussing a real-world pushing scenario that best motivates our approach and highlights the properties of the \secmpc{} system.
 Below we discuss two more real-world scenarios, pick-and-place and quadrotor through gates, as well as studies on simplistic settings to analyze \secmpc{} properties.
-Please see the accompanying video as well as raw video footage and the fully open code for the following experiments.\footnote{{ \url{https://www.user.tu-berlin.de/mtoussai/22-SecMPC/}}} We use Optitrack to track the position of objects.
+Please see the accompanying video as well as raw video footage and the fully open code for the following experiments.\footnote{{ \url{https://www.user.tu-berlin.de/mtoussai/22-SecMPC/}}}